 Introduction / History

-The population of the people is estimated to be 70,000, consisting of four sub-groups, namely Nyenkpa Mgbe, Nyenkpa Jung, Nyenkpa Jira and Nyenkpa Gbom, but all speak the same language, Nyenkpa.
+The population consists of four sub-groups, namely Nyenkpa Mgbe, Nyenkpa Jung, Nyenkpa Jira and Nyenkpa Gbom, but all speak the same language, Nyenkpa.
 Their name, Nyenkpa, means "one who knows leaves."
 Primarily, the people are subsistence farmers, raising livestock and crops.
 Their major crops include guinea corn, yams, cassava, maize, rice, sweet potatoes, hungry rice (acha), millet, ginger, cocoyams and palm products.
 Apart from farming, some engage in hunting, fishing, tapping palm-wine, brewing guinea-corn wine, weaving, carpentry, bricklaying and civil service to earn a living.

 Most of the people are reported to be Christians, with only a small number practicing African Traditional Religion or Islam.
 Community-wide projects such as road maintenance, building of wells, schools and wooden bridges are common within the area.
 Despite using Hausa as a language of wider communication (LWC), the Nyenkpa affirmed their language as superior over Hausa within the area.

 Some Nyenkpa, especially the youths, are literate in English and Hausa, both being the languages of instruction in schools.
 Literature in the LWCs is available and used.
 One pastor claimed that there are songs and liturgical materials written in Nyenkpa.
 Passionate about learning to read and write in Nyenkpa, their heart language, the people officially inaugurated the Nyenkpa Language Project in October 2009, which published primers to commence the literacy programme sometime in 2010.